-234. Plaintiffs incorporate the allegations of Paragraphs 1 through and including 219 as if fully set forth herein.
+- 234. Plaintiff incorporates the allegations of Paragraphs 1 through and including 219 as if fully set forth herein. - 235.
+Plaintiff and Class members conferred benefits upon USFL; specifically, paid money in the form of premiums to fund their life insurance policy. - 236.
+USFL knew that they were enjoying such benefits from the Plaintiff's and Class members' premium and excess premium payments. - 237.
+USFL misused the benefits Plaintiff and Class members conferred on them by engaging in the above described schemes. - 238.
+USFL chose not to inform Plaintiff and Class members that USFL's "expectations" for the subject universal life insurance policies were not being met as soon as they knew such information, causing Plaintiff and Class members to continue to make premium and excess premium payments to the Plaintiff's and Class members' detriment. - 239.
+USFL has unlawfully raided Plaintiff's and Class members' cash value accounts under the guise of a justified contractually mandated increase in COI. - 240.
+USFL's actions have caused policyholders to abandon their universal life insurance policies without receiving the benefit of said policies.

-- 235. Plaintiffs and Class members conferred benefits upon USFL; specifically, paid money in the form of premiums to fund their life insurance policies. - 236.
-USFL knew that they were enjoying such benefits from the Plaintiffs' and Class members' premium and excess premium payments. - 237.
-USFL misused the benefits Plaintiffs and Class members conferred on them by engaging in the above described schemes. - 238.
-USFL chose not to inform Plaintiffs and Class members that USFL's "expectations" for the subject universal life insurance policies were not being met as soon as they knew such information, causing Plaintiffs and Class members to continue to make premium and excess premium payments to the Plaintiffs' and Class members' detriment. - 239.
-USFL has unlawfully raided Plaintiffs' and Class members' cash value accounts under the guise of a justified contractually mandated increase in COI. - 240.
-USFL's actions have caused policyholders to abandon their universal life insurance policies without receiving the benefit of said policies. - 241.
-USFL's actions have caused policyholders to rely on false statements USFL has made and, as a result, permit USFL to raid their policies' cash value. - 242.
-It is unjust for USFL to retain the benefits they have enjoyed from Plaintiffs' and Class members premium payments and excess premium payments. - 243.
-As a direct and proximate result of USFL's conduct, Plaintiffs and members of the putative Class have been damaged in an amount to be determined at trial.
-The aforementioned damages include, but are not limited to, the diminished value in Plaintiffs' and the members of the Class' life insurance policies; the improper increased COI premiums; and any damages suffered by Plaintiffs and members of the Class from not having the opportunity to pursue and secure alternatives to the diminished life insurance policies at issue that occurred due to their reliance on the representations of financial solubility of the life insurance policies by USFL.
-Plaintiffs and the members of the putative Class are entitled to restitution for all premiums paid or, in the alternative, the unlawful and artificially inflated COI charges that USFL has paid itself from the policies' cash value.
+- 241. USFL's actions have caused policyholders to rely on false statements USFL has made and, as a result, permit USFL to raid their policies' cash value. - 242.
+It is unjust for USFL to retain the benefits they have enjoyed from Plaintiff's and Class members' premium payments and excess premium payments. - 243.
+As a direct and proximate result of USFL's conduct, Plaintiff and Class members have been damaged in an amount to be determined at trial.
+The aforementioned damages include, but are not limited to, the diminished value in Plaintiff's and the Class members' life insurance policies; the improper increased COI premiums; and any damages suffered by Plaintiff and Class members from not having the opportunity to pursue and secure alternatives to the diminished life insurance policies at issue that occurred due to their reliance on the representations of financial solubility of the life insurance policies by USFL.
+Plaintiff and the Class members are entitled to restitution for all premiums paid or, in the alternative, the unlawful and artificially inflated COI charges that USFL has paid itself from the policies' cash value.
+Plaintiff and Class members are entitled to damages and all other relief this Court orders in the interest of justice whether in law or equity.